epfldata/mv3c/src/tpcc/README.txt

 ddbt.tpcc.tx5: specific data-structures for Min-Max queries (using SortedSet instead of HashSet) ddbt.tpcc.tx6: using SharedData only through its interface ddbt.tpcc.tx7: again, using generic data structures for implementing MVCC.
-This version only contains the stubs for implementing MVCC. ddbt.tpcc.tx8: tx7 with MVCC implementation ddbt.tpcc.tx9: tx7 with the initial version of ConcurrentSHMap implementation ddbt.tpcc.tx10: tx9 with MVCC implementation ddbt.tpcc.tx10: tx10 with MVC3T implementation
+This version only contains the stubs for implementing MVCC. ddbt.tpcc.tx8: tx7 with MVCC implementation - not complete yet ddbt.tpcc.tx9: tx7 with the initial version of ConcurrentSHMap implementation ddbt.tpcc.tx10: tx9 with MVCC implementation ddbt.tpcc.tx11: tx10 with MVC3T implementation